uliw/esbmtk/docs/manual/manual-4.rst

 Carbonate System 3:
 ^^^^^^^^^^^^^^^^^^^

-**NOTE: this is currently in the early stages of development.**

-``carbonate_system_3`` aims to extend the ``carbonate_system_2`` (CS2) code to be able to compute carbonate chemistry dynamics in models with more than two vertical ocean layers, for example, a model with a surface layer (0m to 100m), an intermediate layer (100m to 2000m), and a deep layer (2000m to 6000m).
-Like CS2, it is also based on the Boudreau (2010) model, but it aims to enable the partitioning of Boudreau's deep box into multiple vertical ocean layers.
-Its current capabilities are described below.

-As of July 2025, CS3 functions almost entirely similarly to CS2, except in that it explicitly computes the "burial flux" (i.e. the carbonate flux that remains undissolved in a given box) and adds it to the reservoir box directly beneath it.
+``carbonate_system_3`` currently functions almost entirely similarly to ``carbonate_system_2``, except in that it explicitly computes the "burial flux" (i.e. the carbonate flux that remains undissolved in a given box) and adds it to the reservoir box directly beneath it.

 Carbonate System 3 may be added to a model as follows: